-In addition to the foregoing rules, the district shall abide by the rules of AAA governing interscholastic activities.
-AAA provides catastrophic insurance coverage for students participating in AAA governed extracurricular activities who are enrolled in school.
-As a matter of District policy, no student may participate in a AAA governed extracurricular activity unless he or she is enrolled in a district school, to ensure all students are eligible for AAA catastrophic insurance.
+In addition to the foregoing rules, the district shall abide by the rules and regulations of AAA governing interscholastic activities.
+AAA provides catastrophic insurance coverage for students participating in AAA governed co-curricular activities who are enrolled in school.
+As a matter of District policy, no student may participate in a AAA governed co-curricular activity unless he or she is enrolled in a district school, to ensure all students are eligible for AAA catastrophic insurance.